 During the sleep study, be positive and reassuring, and encourage your child to relax go to sleep.
 You may read a bedtime story to help calm your child.

-If your child needs additional tests, such as blood tests, breathing tests or X-rays, you can get them on-site at the Nemours Children’s Clinic, Jacksonville South.
+If your child needs additional tests, such as blood tests, breathing tests or X-rays, you can get them on-site at the Nemours Children’s Specialty Care, Jacksonville South.
 MRIs and nuclear medicine studies, CT scans, ultrasounds and interventional radiology services are provided at Wolfson Children’s Hospital.